wsdjeg/picker.nvim/README.md

 ### emoji

-filter emoji entries from [muan/unicode-emoji-json](https://github.com/muan/unicode-emoji-json)
+filter emoji entries from [muan/unicode-emoji-json](https://github.com/muan/unicode-emoji-json).

+This source will try to use job.nvim to download emoji json data, if job.nvim is not installed, `vim.fn.system()` will be used.

 | key binding | description           |
 | ----------- | --------------------- |